Skip to main content

 Picking a Linux Distro in 2021

-It seems the mindset of Linux has evolved to take into consideration increasingly more powerful computers and now a minimum of a dual core CPU and 2 GB of ram is required.
-The HP i3-4010u with 8 GB of ram is just slightly above those minimum standards.
+I’m evaluating new Linux distros for my revived Linux rig.
+The old Lubuntu 17.10 was fantastic but has become obsolete.
+I was unimpressed with Lubuntu 20.04 LTS, as it seems the mindset of Linux has evolved to accommodate increasingly more powerful computers.
+Now, a minimum of a dual-core CPU and 2 GB of RAM is required.
+The HP i3-4010u with 8 GB of RAM is just slightly above those minimum standards.

 1. Lubuntu 20.04 LTS